geosparks/geospark-ios-sdk-example/README.md

 2. [Request](https://geospark.co) for a GeoSpark developer account to get your SDK key and Secret.

 3. Open the `GeoSparkExample.xcodeproj` file.
-In the  `AppDelegate.m`, update this line `GeoSpark.sharedInstance.initialize(”YOUR-SDK-KEY”,apiSecret:”YOUR-SECRET”,application: application);` to contain your GeoSpark SDK key and Secret.
+In the  `AppDelegate.m`, update this line `GeoSpark.sharedInstance.initialize(”YOUR-SDK-KEY”,apiSecret:”YOUR-SECRET”);` to contain your GeoSpark SDK key and Secret.

 4. Replace with your bundle identifier.